Dracula – 1933 cover by Austin Molloy

 I am delighted to share this little-seen cover for the 1933 Irish language edition of Bram Stocker’s Dracula.
 The deceptively simple design is by Austin Molloy (1886–1961) who signed his work AóM (Austin Ó Maolaoid).
 The three-colour design employs two shades of green and a yellow, a colour choice which we wouldn’t associate with the gothic or horror genres today yet is quite effective here.
 This fascinating chronology of Dracula covers shows that Molloy’s work is among the earliest illustrated covers and that the iconography we now associate with the book was in its infancy when he tackled the commission.
 There is no sign of any visual influence from Nosferatu (1922) or the first official film adaptation (1931) in Molloy’s design.

 Austin Molloy was born in Castleknock, Dublin in 1886.
 He attended the Dublin Metropolitan School of Art between 1909 and 1916 where he befriended fellow student Harry Clarke.
 The two made a sketching trip together to the Aran Islands in 1909.
 As a student, Molloy contributed cartoons to Arthur Griffith’s Sinn Féin newspaper for 1 shilling and 6 pence per week.
 His cartoon work also appeared early on in Charles E. Kelly’s Dublin Opinion which began publication in 1922.
 In 1923 he took over teaching Harry Clarke’s illustration and layout course at the Metropolitan School of Art.
-Between them they thought a generation of talented designers who made their mark in the ‘thirties and ‘forties.
+Between them they taught a generation of talented designers who made their mark in the ‘thirties and ‘forties.
 These included George Altendorf, Olive Cunningham, Richard King, Victor Penney and John Henry.

 Molloy was a prolific book cover artist and above is a small selection of his work.
 His main client was An Gúm (The Scheme) which was a government initiative started in 1925 to publish books in Irish.
 Under the Oifig Díolta Foillseacháin Rialtais (Government Publications Office) and Oifig An tSoláthair (Stationary Office) imprints, An Gúm published numerous titles.
 These included translations of works by English, American and European writers as well as original Irish books.
 It is interesting to see Molloy employ the same art deco-style lettering on the covers of Ben Hur, Iain Áluinn and Dracula.